-- Take notes or ask to tape record the meeting so that you'll have a record of what was discussed.
+- Take notes or ask to record the meeting so that you’ll have a copy of what was discussed.
 You might want to ask someone to come with you to take notes.

 If the teacher of students with visual impairments does not have information to share with you about what he or she has been working on with your child and how she has been progressing, you have reason to be concerned.
 Ask for a meeting with the teacher and his or her immediate supervisor to discuss this and your other concerns.